diasks2/finance/README.md

 2) The sum of all the values in the system at any one time must be zero (the ‘trial balance’).

 3) No values can ever be amended or deleted.
 They must be negated with an opposing entry (a ‘contra’) and re-entered (‘re-booked’).
 This provides a completely secure audit trail.

+Assets - Liabilities = (Shareholders' or Owners' Equity)

 *To seed category and group tables:*
 `$ rake db:seed_fu`